Understanding Subchapter 5 Business Bankruptcy

 - Have 50% of your business debt come from business activities

-The CARES act (Coronavirus Aid, Relief, and Economic Security) increased the debt limit to $7.5 million through March 27, 2022, so if your business is struggling and doesn't make the traditional limit, it may be worth talking to a Texas business bankruptcy attorney to consider your options before this deadline runs out.
+In June 2022, Congress increased the debt limit to from $2.7 million to $7.5 million through June 21, 2024.
+So, if your business didn't qualify before, it may be worth talking to a Texas business bankruptcy attorney to consider your options.

 What Are the Benefits of a Subchapter 5 Bankruptcy?